vikasawadhiya/Boyer-Moore-Algorithm/README.md

 ## Tutorial Document

-<p align="justify">The tutorial document [BoyerMooreAlgorithm.pdf](https://github.com/vikasawadhiya/Boyer-Moore-Algorithm/blob/main/BoyerMooreAlgorithm.pdf)
+<p align="justify">The tutorial document <a href="https://github.com/vikasawadhiya/Boyer-Moore-Algorithm/blob/main/BoyerMooreAlgorithm.pdf">BoyerMooreAlgorithm.pdf</a>
 explains the algorithm in detail.
 It is a “One Time Read” document that explains the Boyer-Moore algorithm in such detail and in the simplest manner that only a single reading of this document is required to understand the concept.
 It uses a lot pictorial